Stop Looking for Excuses to Not Be Awesome

-To a degree, Gladwell argues, your environment affects your success.
-He gives the example of Steve Jobs and Bill Gates and how they were able to build their empires because they grew up in a unique place at a unique time.
+To a degree, he argues, your environment affects your success.
+He gives the example of Steve Jobs and how he was able to build his empire, all because he grew up in a unique place at a unique time.

 At first glance, it sounds kind of fatalistic: The successful people will be successful because they will be, so why bother aspiring to more than mediocrity?
 But that’s not the whole story.

 There is no formula to being an outlier.
 What you need to succeed is not what someone else needs.
 The trick is to use what you have to your advantage.
-This is what Jobs did.
-It’s what Gates did.
-Even what Mother Teresa did.
+This is what Steve Jobs did, what Mother Teresa did.